 Take a damp paper towel and wipe the outside of the letters clean before the paint dries.

 Once the paint is dry, put a ribbon through the hole, and hang it on the tree.
 I’m sure I’ll treasure these for years to come!
+I’ve also got a little video at the top of this post to show you the process.
+If you have an ad blocker, you might need to turn it off to watch it.

 And take a look at these other Christmas ornaments that kids can make: